mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 ## Stories

+Stories represents a single published piece of content.
+Each unique url downloaded from any syndicated feed within a single media source is represented by a single story.
+Only one story may exist for a given title for each 24 hours within a single media source.

+The story\_text of a story is either the content of the description field in the syndicated field or the extracted text of the content downloaded from the story's url at the collect\_date, depending on whether our full text rss detection system has determined whether the full text of each story can be found in the rss of a given media source.

 ### Output description

-The following table describes the meaning and origin of fields returned by both api/v2/stories/single and api/v2/stories/list_processed in which we felt clarification was necessary.
+The following table describes the meaning and origin of fields returned by both api/v2/stories/single and api/v2/stories/list in which we felt clarification was necessary.

 | Field               | Description
 | ------------------- | ----------------------------------------------------------------------